persian-tools/persian-tools/README.md

 [![Build Status](https://travis-ci.org/ali-master/persian-tools.svg?branch=master)](https://travis-ci.org/ali-master/persian-tools)

-Persian-tools.JS is a standalone, library-agnostic JavaScript that enables some of the Persian features for using.
+PersianTools.js is a standalone, library-agnostic JavaScript that enables some of the Persian features for using in the JavaScript.

 ## Features

--   🔥 Convert Persian words to the number and vice versa.
+### Convert Persian words to the number and vice versa.

 -   🔥 Add and remove commas to numbers.
 -   🔥 Convert Persian numbers to Arabic or English numbers and vice versa.
 -   🔥 Validation of Iranian National Number(code-e Melli).